 Risk-related results.
 The toxicity, surrogate dose, and population components are multiplied to obtain a risk score for the Indicator Element.
 The surrogate dose is determined through pathway-specific modeling of the fate and transport of the chemical through the environment, combined with subpopulation-specific exposure factors.
 The score is a unitless measure that is not independently meaningful, but is a risk-related estimate that can be compared to other estimates calculated using the same methods.
 If the Indicator Element cannot be modeled, because of the lack of data needed for modeling or because the release pathway is not currently modeled, then the risk-related score is zero.
 The model calculates risk-related results for the entire population and also for the following subpopulations: children under 10, children aged 10 to 17, males aged 18 to 44, females aged 18 to 44, and adults aged 65 and older.
-In addition the model also calculates "Modeled Pounds," which is simply the number of pounds that can be modeled, before fate and transport modeling and exposure assumptions have been applied.
+In addition the model also calculates "Modeled Pounds," which is simply the number of pounds that can be modeled for risk-related scores.
+Modeled pounds are the pounds to which fate and transport modeling and exposure assumptions have been applied.